“Satisfying Relationships” Section Overview

 Change your focus from yourself to the other person, and your relationships will flourish.

-For people you are closer to, including coworkers, friends and family, find out something that they are really interested in and then get to know something about their involvement in it.
+For people you are closer to, including coworkers, friends and family, find out something that they are really interested in and then get to know something about it and their involvement in it.

 If someone loves travel, find out where they have been recently or where they plan to go next, and remember that.
 “What did you like most about Bali?”
 Or, “Still planning to go to Japan?”